"The world is my parish." - John Wesley

 The goal for 2013 to 2016 is to launch 600 new faith communities.

-Malawi’s transition from Mission Initiative to Provisional Annual Conference started with the 2012 General Conference in Tampa, Florida, and will be celebrated during the October 2013 meeting of the Global Ministries Board of Directors.
+Malawi’s transition from Mission Initiative to Provisional Annual Conference started with the 2012 General Conference in Tampa, Florida and was celebrated during the October 2013 meeting of the Global Ministries Board of Directors.

 A transition of three others will happen by 2015.
 The oldest is the Russia Initiative, where there is a renewal of Methodism in a region closed during the decades of the Soviet Union.
 The fall of the USSR in 1991 paved the way for renewal initiatives in Latvia and Lithuania and for new work in Central Asia Republics that had also been under Soviet control.